albanie/mcnSENets/README.md

 | SE-ResNeXt-101-32x4d-mcn  | 19.73 (19.81) | 4.98  (4.96) |
 | SENet-mcn	                | 18.67 (18.68) | 4.50  (4.47) |

-To give some idea of the relative computational burdens of model, esimates are provided below:
+There may be some difference in how the Inception network should be preprocessed relative to the others (this model exhibits a noticeable degradation).
+To give some idea of the relative computational burdens of each model, esimates are provided below:

 | model | input size | param memory | feature memory | flops |